mistermakc/bootstrap-website/README.md

-# Javascript project
+# Webshop for the IE Golf Club

-This repository contains the code for the javascript project.
-The project's objective is to establish a webshop with a product view, filtering, and shopping cart functionality.
-This includes querying the product portfolio through a pre-defined json and deploying the webshop via GitHub Pages.
+This repository holds the code for the IE Golf Club's webshop.
+The objective of this project is to establish an online store featuring a product view, filtering, and shopping cart functionality.
+This entails querying the product portfolio through a pre-defined JSON and deploying the webshop via GitHub Pages.

 Try it out: [IE Golf Club Webshop](https://mistermakc.github.io)